JayLoomis/gdscriptify/nodes.md

 conceptually designed as a tree structure, where the game is the parent node and all the game objects are nodes arranged in nested trees within it.

-When you create a script for a node, you are creating a inherited class.
+When you create a script for a node, you are creating an inherited class.
 Here's an example:

 ```